 A dedicated telephone line is used connected to an “auto-coupler” at the OPB studios.

-LOCATION: Locations used for statewide messages are the entire state of Oregon and Clark County Washington
+LOCATION: Locations used for statewide messages are the entire state of Oregon and Clark County Washington.

-Event Codes: The event codes used on a statewide level are as follows
+Event Codes: The event codes used on a statewide level are as follows:

-“CEM” Civil Emergency: This is a generic event code for all EAS emergencies that meet the EAS Protocol as being an immediate threat to life health or property.
+“CEM” Civil Emergency: This is a generic event code for all EAS emergencies that meet the EAS Protocol as being an immediate threat to life, health or property.

 “CAE” Child Abduction Emergency: This event is used for Amber Alerts.
 These alerts are issued only by the Oregon State Police (OSP).
 OSP having received a request for an Amber Alert from any law enforcement agency within Oregon and at times from adjacent states must first evaluate the protocol before the alert can be launched.
-The Amber Alert Protocol is as follows
+The Amber Alert Protocol is as follows:

-A law enforcement agency has determined that an abduction has taken place
+A law enforcement agency has determined that an abduction has taken place,

-It has been determined that the abducted child is under the age of 18 or of special needs
+It has been determined that the abducted child is under the age of 18 or of special needs,

-It has been determined that the child is in immediate danger of harm or death
+It has been determined that the child is in immediate danger of harm or death,

 It is determined there exists enough information about the abductor, abductors vehicle, license plate number etc. that the broadcast of this information will create the desired result of recovery of the child.

 “RMT” Required Monthly Test: This event is used to test the overall condition of the EAS analog legacy system.
-They are performed on a semi-monthly basis usually at night.
+They are performed on a semi-monthly basis, usually at night.

 “RWT” Required Weekly Test: This event is used to test the system’s connection to OPB on an unscheduled basis.